 The first time I went to Marinduque there was no RORO yet so I was looking forward to this trip to try it.
-JAC Liner has buses that has direct routes from Manila to Boac.
+JAC Liner has buses that have direct routes from Manila to Boac.
 The fare was 692 PHP with a 25 PHP terminal fee which you’ll also pay to the conductor.
 It is more convenient so you don’t have to pay individually.
-One disadvantage from this route is they don’t accept reservations.
+One disadvantage of this route is they don’t accept reservations.
 We were at the LRT terminal as early as 5:30 pm since we were told that there were only 10 slots for the bus coming from Cubao.
-We had to make sure we’re early to get these seats.
-A few days before we already called them up to inquire on the departure schedules but it differs from 7 or 8pm depending on who answered.
+We had to make sure we were early to get these seats.
+A few days before we already called them up to inquire on the departure schedules but it differs from 7 or 8 pm depending on who answered.
 A bit inconvenient really.

-There was a list for reservation on seats that night on which we wrote down our name.
+There was a list for reservations on seats that night on which we wrote down our names.
 With Oggie chatting with a passenger, we learned that the list was useless since people would hurry in to get seats.
 A bit annoying.
-Good thing the bus wasn’t that filled coming from Cubao when it came around 8:30pm.
-We thought we left LRT station by 9 only to return at the terminal to get some passengers.
-Rolling off roughly 9:30pm.
+Good thing the bus wasn’t that filled coming from Cubao when it came around 8:30 pm.
+We thought we left the LRT station by 9 only to return to the terminal to get some passengers.
+Rolling off at roughly 9:30 pm.
 That was a long wait.

 Other goods and cargo being borded in the ferry

 Travel time from Buendia LRT station to Dalahican Port was around 3 hours.
-The Montenegro Ferry was waiting already when we got there by 1:30am.
-We were hoping to lodge in and get some sleep on the air conditioned section while on the ferry but the aircon was down.
-We instead rested on some fixed mono bloc-type benches.
-It’s a good idea we brought our malong since wind was chilly while the boat was on the move.
-I got a good hour sleep when we heard the ferry signal that we’re approaching Cawit Port which is found on the mid Western Part of Marinduque. it was a little past 5am when our bus rolled-off the ferry.
+The Montenegro Ferry was waiting already when we got there by 1:30 am.
+We were hoping to lodge in and get some sleep on the air-conditioned section while on the ferry but the aircon was down.
+We instead rested on some fixed mono-bloc-type benches.
+It’s a good idea we brought our malong since the wind was chilly while the boat was on the move.
+I got a good hour’s sleep when we heard the ferry signal that we were approaching Cawit Port which is found in the mid-Western Part of Marinduque. it was a little past 5 am when our bus rolled off the ferry.

 Welcome aboard Montenegro Ferry

-Good thing it arrived roughly at 8pm and moved half an hour later.
+Good thing it arrived roughly at 8 pm and moved half an hour later.
 When it got to Dalahican port, we were wondering why the bus didn’t move.
-At first the conductor asked some people to go down the bus like the way we went down the bus when it rolled in the ferry.
+At first, the conductor asked some people to go down the bus like the way we went down the bus when it rolled in the ferry.
 After which some people came back in and we were again waiting. almost an hour passed and I was really getting impatient.
 We went down and approached the conductor why we were not moving.
-It turns out the water was too high for the bus to roll-off.
+It turns out the water was too high for the bus to roll off.
 They said they will move to another higher port nearby.
 I was just wondering what they were doing in all that time passing.
-Wait for the water level go down?
-They should have moved the ferry to another port earlier, obviously the water wouldn’t go down until near sunrise.
+Wait for the water level to go down?
+They should have moved the ferry to another port earlier, obviously, the water wouldn’t go down until near sunrise.
 A few minutes later they moved finally and we were on the road again.

-We arrived in Buendia Makati around 4:30am already.
+We arrived in Buendia Makati around 4:30 am already.
 We really were dead tired.
 I never thought RORO would be so exhausting as this.
-The travel time from Manila to Dalahican is only 3 hours and the Ferry from Dalahican to Cawit Port was only 3 hours making the total travel time be 6 hours.
-But our travel extended to almost half a day with 4-5 hours of it is done waiting.
+The travel time from Manila to Dalahican is only 3 hours and the Ferry from Dalahican to Cawit Port was only 3 hours making the total travel time 6 hours.
+But our travel extended to almost half a day with 4-5 hours of it being done waiting.
 Waiting for the bus and the ferry.
 Since we can’t reserve seats we really had to wait early.
 Marinduque is such a beautiful place but it can be tiring going by the RORO Route.
-It’s a good thing I have a book, music and some friends along to keep me company.
+It’s a good thing I have a book, music, and some friends along to keep me company.